District Legislator (Party, Representing):

 Contact me by e-mail: email@example.com

-Legislator Richard Yolevich represents the 1st Legislative District, which includes the towns of Parma, and Greece.
-Dick was elected in 2005, and began his first legislative term on January 1, 2006.
-He was re-elected in November 2008 and 2011 to serve four-year terms.
+Legislator Tina M. Brown represents the 1st Legislative District, which includes the Town of Parma and the western and northern portion of the Town of Greece.
+Tina was elected in 2015 and began her first legislative term on January 1, 2016.
+She is currently serving a four-year term.

 2nd District–Clarkson, Hamlin, Sweden